Emily Ratajkowski Gets Down On Her Knees, Busts Out Of Sexy Orange Monokini At The Beach

 Emily Ratajkowski is sending “hot girl summer” vibes all over Instagram, and her fans can’t get enough of her smoldering beach-babe look.
-The celebrated Sports Illustrated: Swimsuit Edition model put her insane bikini body on display in one of her latest Instagram snaps, and left her following gasping in awe at the sight of her killer curves.
+The celebrated Sports Illustrated: Swimsuit Edition model put her insane bikini body on display in one of her latest Instagram snaps and left her following gasping in awe at the sight of her killer curves.

 Popping out to the beach for some fun in the sun, the sizzling brunette posed for a sweltering pic that sent pulses racing among her legions of admirers.
 For the steamy shot, Emily slipped into a very revealing monokini – one from her own Inamorata SWIM line – proudly flaunting her hourglass frame in the sexy one-piece.